Pre and Post-Disaster Recovery for Community Organizations and Local Government

 - IS-288.a, The Role of Voluntary Organizations in Emergency Management

-- IS-505, Religious and Cultural Literacy and Competency in Disaster
+- IS-505, Concepts of Religious and Cultural Literacy for Emergency Management

 - IS-403, Introduction to Individual Assistance

-- Map Your Neighborhood is a great place to start building resilience at the neighborhood level.
-Please contact PublicEducation@emd.wa.gov for more information.
+- Our neighborhood preparedness programs are a great place to start building resilience at the neighborhood level.
+Please contact Public.Education@mil.wa.gov for more information.

 - The National Disaster Preparedness Training Center at the University of Hawaii offers courses on emergency management, response and recovery topics.

-- U.S. Small Business Administration Disaster Recovery program training guide provides an overview on the SBA’s disaster recovery programs.
+- U.S. Small Business Administration Disaster Preparedness and Recovery Plan provides an overview on the SBA’s disaster recovery programs and the agency’s role in supporting long-term economic recovery.

 Grants and other resources for individuals, organizations, local jurisdictions and tribes

-The Washington Emergency Management Division has compiled a selection of grants, loans, in-kind programs and other services that can be essential in restoring your community.
+The Washington Emergency Management Division has developed the Washington Recovery Resource Guide which compiles available financial, informational, material and other resources to support you and your community.
 This guide can help you find resources both before and after an incident.
 For more information on individual opportunities, please contact each program directly.
-For general questions about the guide, please contact EMD Recovery Coordinator Quinn Butler at Quinn.Butler@mil.wa.gov.
+For general questions about the guide, the Emergency Management Division’s recovery section at firstname.lastname@example.org.

 For more information on Emergency Management Division grants and services, please see: